vuejs/apollo/packages/docs/src/guide-composable/query.md

 </script>
 ```

-In this case, you can also watch the `Ref` directly:
+In this example, you could also watch the `Ref` directly:

 ```vue{19-20}
 <script>